 2 oz bourbon whiskey

 3/4 oz white crème de cacao

 After checking in at the Green Lantern, gather ingredients and combine in a mixing glass.
 Shake with ice to chill.
 Strain into a champagne flute.

-Although it only uses a dash of grenadine, I am listing the Commodore Cocktail in reference to the Commodore Hotel in St. Paul.
+Although it only uses a dash of grenadine, we am listing the Commodore Cocktail in reference to the Commodore Hotel in St. Paul.
 When it opened in 1920 it was a popular night spot for dining and dancing.
 It was a destination for notable gangsters as well has home to F. Scott Fitzgerald.
-I don’t know if this cocktail was ever served at the Commodore which has now been converted into condominiums, but I like to imagine that it was.
+We don’t know if this cocktail was ever served at the Commodore which has now been converted into condominiums, but we like to imagine that it was.

 There’s no question that fresh pomegranates are good to eat.
 They are healthy and delicious which is a nice combination.
 Could you use the POM bottled juice that’s available?
 Sure you could.
 Could you heat the juice to dissolve the sugar?
 Absolutely.
 Can you mix in some pomegranate molasses or dig up some pomegranate syrup from a specialty shop?
 Why not.
 Heck, there’s even a few brands of commercial grenadine out there that really are quite yummy, but while the fruit is in season, why not use it?
 And while you are at it, how about doing a vodka infusion or making your own liqueur.
 This is a versatile fruit despite how weird it looks.